Fuel for fire: No. 2 seed LSU women’s basketball looking outside of its resume’ for incentive in SEC Tournament play | Tiger Rag

 But even in the event No. 2 seeded LSU (27-1) can work its way through and win the tournament, second-year coach Kim Mulkey isn’t convinced it would be enough to help the her team rise to the level of a No. 1 seed in the NCAA Tournament.

-So, trying to find the right dose of motivation remains key when Mulkey sends her team out in Friday’s quarterfinal round of the SEC Tournament against either Auburn or Georgia at 5 p.m.
+So, trying to find the right dose of motivation remains key when Mulkey sends her team out in Friday’s quarterfinal round of the SEC Tournament against Georgia at 5 p.m.
 The game will be broadcast on the SEC Network and carried live on 107.3-FM.

 The five-day tournament is being played at the Bon Secours Wellness Center in Greenville, South Carolina or just over 100 miles from the Gamecocks’ campus in Columbia.